steno-aarhus/sdca_admin/README.md

 ## Running the Script

-Move the target excel sheet into same directory.
+Move the target Excel sheet into same directory.

 The script can be run using the following command: